aliciawarddev/CSS-Drawings/backlog.md

 - Key: add details
 - Alice drink: Add tag
 - Drink me - add texture to cork
-- Tetris: fix positioning: use em/rem instead of pixels
+- Tetris: use css grid for block positioning, borders, and manually removing double borders.
+Use tetris text as a reference.

 ## New Section - Template
 - border box